 Surrounded by large tracts of farmland on the outskirts of Salem is a small stretch of local shops and businesses.
 Among them is a taqueria innocuously housed in a flat building, which you might normally drive past since there’s nothing remarkable about the exterior except that it’s painted in the tricolors of Mexico.
 Los Temos specializes in goat birria (birria de chivo, of Jalisco origin).
 It would qualify as a birrieria except that there are other things that can be ordered, among them tacos filled with goat meat, asada, adobada, lengua, cabeza and pollo.
 The goat meat is stewed in a dried chile liquid until it is fork tender, shredded and served either as a combination (with rice and beans), soup (caldo) or taco filling.
 On top of that, a cup of the birria broth, or consommé, is included with the combination.

-These were extraordinary tacos (☆☆☆☆), one of the best that I’ve ever eaten.
+These were extraordinary tacos (☆☆☆☆), one of the best I’ve ever eaten.
 As a bonus, they’re served with house-made corn tortillas.
 By itself, the goat meat needed no adornment, they were that good.
-But what are tacos without onions, cilantro and a squirt of lime, all of which were provided aplenty in a plastic compartmentalized serving dish.
+But what are tacos without onions, cilantro and a squirt of lime, generously provided.
 For ramping up the heat level, you can add crushed red chile peppers, house-made salsa roja or salsa verde, or Tapatio sauce.
 You can dip the tacos in the consommé, but I just drank it straight from the styro cup.
-The consommé (☆☆☆☆) was an elixir from the gods, salty, complex, savory and piping hot.
+The consommé (☆☆☆☆) is a brilliant elixir, salty, complex, savory and piping hot.

 The aguas frescas (☆☆☆) we ordered (tamarind and horchata) were very full-flavored and delicious.